Are you an instance or a plain object?

 DbDto class instance → instanceToPlain(...) → Firestore update/set

 This “works,” but it’s fragile.
 You have to remember the conversion step in every place that writes.
-So the architecture becomes “correct… if everyone is careful forever.”
+So the architecture becomes “correct only if everyone is careful forever.”
 That’s not a policy — it’s wishful thinking.

 Option B